-- What are the most urgent projects and why? - Is the project needed to respond to state or federal mandates? - Will the project improve unsatisfactory environmental, health and safety conditions? - What will happen if the project is not built? - Does the project accommodate increases in demand for service?
+- What are the most urgent projects and why? - Is the project needed to respond to state or federal mandates? - Will the project improve unsatisfactory environmental, health and safety conditions? - What will happen if the project is not built?

 Project Readiness